Kong/unirest-php/README.md

 Unirest is a set of lightweight HTTP libraries available in multiple languages.

 ### Installing
-Unirest-PHP required `PHP v5.3+`.
+Unirest-PHP requires `PHP v5.3+`.
 Download the PHP library from Github, and require in your script like so:

 ```php
 require_once './lib/Unirest.php';